 Trekking – There are a lot of places to trek in Andaman any person would be able to receive a new lease of breath after completing your voyage.
 With big mountains like Mount Harriet, Chidiya Tapu, Baratang and many more, never run out of options for your trekking adventure.

-Glass Bottom boat ride – Realize the genuine beauty if the underwater without going to their world.
-With a window panel between the boat and the sea, view mesmerizing reefs and much more, observe the entire kingdom in the luxury of your ship
+Glass Bottom boat ride – Realise the genuine beauty if the underwater without going to their world.
+With a window panel between the boat and the sea, view mesmerising reefs and much more, observe the entire kingdom in the luxury of your ship

 Parasailing – Parasailing is an entertaining activity that can be made with your loved ones nearby.
 Fly like a bird wanting to see more with a birds-eye view.
 Fly above the beaches by seaplane You are not in the water nor too far from it.
 Seaplanes allows you to feel how an amphibian feels like to view both the water and the air.